JohnTelford/mkdocs/docs/markdown.md

 ### Markdown

 The primary MkDocs website programming language is Markdown, not the standard HTML,CSS, and JavaScript languages.
-Each is a strict foreign language requiring developers who know the languages and are able to use them .
+Each is a strict foreign language requiring developers to know the languages and are able to use them .
 The Markdown language

 Using Markdown is different then using a WYSIWYG editor.
 In an application like Microsoft Word, you click buttons to format words and phrases, and the changes are visible immediately.
 Markdown isn’t like that.
 When you create a Markdown-formatted file, you add Markdown syntax to the text to indicate which words and phrases should look different.